Intracranial Epidural Abscess

 Imaging Studies

+Historically, plain radiography of the skull could demonstrate the responsible sinusitis, mastoiditis, or osteomyelitis.
 Before the advent of CT scanning, cerebral angiography was often required.
-Cerebral angiography demonstrated an avascular mass that displaced the dural sinuses away from the inner table of the skull.
+Cerebral angiography would demonstrate an avascular mass displacing the dural sinuses away from the inner table of the skull.

 View Image